To say COVID-19 has changed peoples’ plans would be the understatement of the century.

 Holding our plans in a clenched hand guarantees pain if we’re forced to let them go.
 But holding them in an open hand and giving our yes to God should He choose to replace them with other plans makes letting go much easier.

 My weekend didn’t go at all as I expected, but that’s okay.
-Knowing that God oversees the details turned disappointment into delight.
+Knowing that God oversees the details turned disappointment to delight.

 #FromDisappointmentToDelight #WhenPlansChange #DevotionsFromTheDock #bgbg2